As ETF M&A heats up, industry wonders who is next

 "The consensus wisdom today is that active ETFs are actually going to make money in the next three years and they are going to be a central part of the strategic toolkit for money managers," said Donald Putnam, managing partner at Grail Partners LLC, a private equity firm that sold its own actively managed ETF business to Ameriprise Financial in 2011.

-One target on many firms' wish list is New York-based WisdomTree Investments (WETF.O), the fifth largest ETF provider.
+One target on many firms' wish list is New York-based WisdomTree Investments, the fifth largest ETF provider.
 It has a market cap of $1.4 billion and already has regulatory approval to do active ETFs.

 ProShares, the eighth largest ETF provider in the U.S. with $26 billion in assets under management, also could be an attractive acquisition because it not only offers active ETFs, but it has alternative investments ETFs, which have been popular with brokers and financial advisers as a way to protect clients from market volatility, experts said.
 Both VelocityShares and IndexIQ have alternative ETFs, noted Ben Johnson, an ETF analyst at Morningstar.